ahmrz/sca-knapsack/README.md

 ## Instructions to run code

 Make sure you have Matlab or Octave installed on your computer.
 See [Matlab website](https://www.mathworks.com/products/matlab.html) or [Octave website](https://octave.org/download) for more details.
-Clone the repository, and navigate to either the `knapsack` folder and type in the terminal for Matlab:
+Clone the repository, navigate to the `knapsack` folder, and type in the terminal for Matlab:

 ```console
 matlab main.m